MROwens/RESTful-API/README.md

 ## API

-Start your sever using `node /filepathToServer.js/`
+Start your server using `node /filepathToServer.js/`

 ### Entry Point